 What astounded me the most about the drive up wasn't necessarily the beautiful scenery (which was breath-taking, its a shame point and shoot cameras cant capture the sense of scale that is felt in person), but rather the variety of landscape.
 It makes you truly understand why NZ has such a large film industry.
-You can visit different corners of the earth in as little as a 2 hour drive.
-The drive from Christchurch to Kaiteriteri (where we stayed) took a little over 5 hours and was only about 300km (takes a while due to the winding roads).

 This first shot was taken just outside of CHCH where the Canterbury Plains begin to meet the southern alps.
 Vineyards and mountains meet and it can be quite beautiful.
-On the other side sits rolling hills with tall grass and roads lined with Poplars.
-Almost looks like it could be rural Italy.
-After about one hour you find yourself among large grassy mountains with patches of thick pine and fur trees.

 Then suddenly you round a corner and you hit ocean and the town of Kaikoura.